jaspector

 Tolar publicly posts permits and fees for new residential and commercial buildings, additions, alterations, pools, spas, accessory buildings, fences, reroofing, solar panels, decks, driveways, culverts, moving and demolition, foundation repair, plumbing, electrical, and mechanical work.

-Typical processing time is Minimum 2 weeks for single-family review and minimum 2 weeks for commercial review..
+Building permit processing times in Tolar, TX typically run Minimum 2 weeks for single-family review and minimum 2 weeks for commercial review..
+Timelines can vary based on project complexity and current department workload.